By Shakta Kaur

 There is one tool that Guru Nanak (first Guru of the Sikhs) provided specifically for women.
 Guru Nanak recited Bhand Jammee-ai in honor of the female.
 Why ‘bhand?’
 Because ‘bhand’ means ‘universal container.’
 Woman is recognized as the Infinite container because she has the ability to be a mother.
 Whether she has children in this incarnation or not, a woman has the potential to be the channel of humanity—the ultimate creativity.

 “How can somebody be bad from whom the kings are born, the prophets are born?
-How can that be a battered woman, misused woman, abused woman, doormat, chick, prostitute?
+How can there be a doormat, chick, prostitute?
 Call her anything, all names are wrong.
 These are angry expressions.
 These expression belong to the animal in that woman; woman is nothing but an extraordinary radiance of God itself.
 There is nothing more celestial, nothing more high, nothing more in experience in brightness of the self in creativity.
 There is nothing more miracle than to be a woman.
 She is fulfillment of dreams; she is fulfillment of conceptions, all concept and all projections.
 Man is a helper in this game.”

 For women, Bhand Jammee-ai can resolve any insecurities or inner conflicts, no matter how strong.
 Simply listening to it and becoming absorbed in the sound current can change how a woman feels.
 Chanting just one complete recitation removes all inner conflicts—on the spot!
 Chanting it 11 times a day liberates one from all conflicts, negativities and crises, with grace.